In Search of a Good Place:

-A special issue of Science Fiction Film and Television
+A special issue of Science Fiction Film and Television, vol. 13, no. 3

 In Search of a Good Place: Screening Utopia in Dystopian Times confronts a pressing problem at the intersection of media and utopian studies.
 As early as 1982, Polish philosopher Leszek Kołakowski contended that utopian writers and thinkers had “lost both the intellectual support and their previous self-confidence and vigor,” pronouncing that “one can hardly quote an important utopia written in our epoch.”
 Three decades later, sociologist and utopian theorist Krishan Kumar concludes that “the unwillingness to essay the literary utopia suggests a distinct lack of confidence in its capacity to be effective, as well as a failure of the utopian imagination.”
 Kumar follows other historians of utopia in pinpointing the “social conflicts of the 1960s in Western industrial societies,” including the Hungarian and Czech suppressions in 1959 and 1968, the “May Events” in Paris in 1968, and the fall of the Soviet Union in 1989 as key events in the retreat of utopia from narrative and theory.
 Unsurprisingly, this period coincided with the emergence of both neoliberalism and globalization, and witnessed the explosion of dystopian media to bestseller and blockbuster status.